-We will be accepting applications for new members on this committee through July 17, 2015.
-All nominees/applicants must complete Form AD-755 (ver.
-2012) and submit with a resume or CV.
+We accepted applications for new members on this committee through July 17, 2015.
+All nominees/applicants completed Form AD-755 (ver.
+2012) and submitted a resume or CV.
 The current ACBFR Charter is effective through February 2017.

 To ensure well-rounded advice and recommendations, this Committee represents a broad spectrum of agricultural interests from among the new and beginning farming and ranching community.
 Its members will remain culturally, technically, and geographically diverse throughout its tenure.
 You may send questions or comments for consideration by the Committee members via email at ACBFR@osec.usda.gov

 Please Contact Us if you have any questions:

 1400 Independence Avenue, SW Room 535-A